MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5985.md

 ms.search.form: Report_5985_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Contract Price Update - Test (report)

-The **Contract Price Update - Test** report shows which service contracts need price updates up to the date that you have specified.
+The **Contract Price Update - Test** report shows which service contracts need price updates up to the date that you specify.

-The report displays information such as contract numbers, customer numbers, contract amounts, price update percentages, and any errors that might occur.
+The report displays information such as:

-You can run the report different output options:
+- Contract numbers
+- Customer numbers
+- Contract amounts
+- Price update percentages
+- Errors that might occur

+The report offers options for the output:

-* enter the date up to which you want to update prices.
+- Enter the date up to which you want to update prices.
 The report includes contracts with next price update dates on or before this date.
-* enter the price update for the service item contract values in percentages.
+- Enter the price update for the service item contract values in percentages.

 ## Use cases